bgschiller/pixyll/_posts/2020-11-17-vue-parcel-web-extension.md

 npm install --save-dev parcel parcel-plugin-web-extension
 ```

-Next, borrow a couple of scripts we'll need for building the release: `scripts/remove-evals.js`, `scripts/build-zip.js`.
-I got these from [vue-chrome-extension-boilerplate](https://github.com/mubaidr/vue-chrome-extension-boilerplate).
+Next, borrow a couple of scripts we'll need for building the release: [scripts/remove-evals.js](https://github.com/bgschiller/vue-parcel-web-extension/blob/main/scripts/remove-evals.js) and [scripts/build-zip.js](https://github.com/bgschiller/vue-parcel-web-extension/blob/main/scripts/build-zip.js).
+I originally got these from another boilerplate, but made some changes to remove dependencies.
 It looks like remove-evals.js is used because chrome extensions ship with a content-security-policy that disallows `eval`. build-zip.js is used to package up a production build of your extension.

 Next, we'll make a manifest file, describing the extension's entry points.
 Our extension is fairly simple with only a popup, but yours might have content scripts, a background script, or an options page.